-Disparities in COVID-19 outcomes are an important reminder that the conditions that people work and live in can place them at much higher risk for both exposure and negative outcomes.
+Disparities in COVID-19 outcomes are an important reminder that the conditions that people work, worship, and live in can place them at much higher risk for both exposure and negative outcomes.
 These deep disparities mirror the trends seen in other health outcomes.
-They did not happen by chance and reflect many, many decades of community disinvestment, social marginalization, and the legacy of racism.
+They did not happen by chance and reflect decades of social marginalization, community disinvestment, and the legacy of racism.
 These inequities create and maintain a persistent and challenging problem that requires collaborative, multi-sector approaches to repair and prevent in the future.

-The challenges described below have informed the strategies used to serve communities disproportionately burdened by COVID-19, including Black/African American communities across LA County.
+The challenges described below have informed the strategies used to serve communities disproportionately burdened by COVID-19, including Latino/x communities across LA County.

-Insights into the challenges faced by the Black/African American community
+Insights into the challenges faced by the Latino/x community

-Public Health's understanding of the story behind the data has come from working with and learning from community residents and local service providers and analyses of data related to the social determinants of health.
-Focus groups, listening sessions, townhalls, and telebriefings have been essential during critical junctures in planning and implementation of COVID-19 response and recovery strategies.
-These processes have been a cornerstone to recognize the invaluable knowledge, experience, and expertise community residents hold, particularly during decision making about how resources are utilized, and which interventions best align with community priorities and preferences.
-And while the Black/African American community is not a monolith, the contents of this section reflect themes that have arisen during conversations with Black/African American residents, community, faith, business, and communications leaders.
-Through these conversations, Public Health has learned more about the challenges that have made it difficult to curb the spread of COVID-19 and increase levels of highly protective vaccination rates in their communities.
+Public Health's understanding of the story behind the data has come from directly working with and learning from community residents and local service providers and analyses of data related to the social determinants of health.
+Focus groups, listening sessions, townhalls, and telebriefings have all been essential during critical junctures in planning, implementation, and improvement of COVID-19 response and recovery strategies.
+These processes have offered opportunities for community residents to share their questions and invaluable knowledge, experience, and expertise, particularly during decision making about how resources are utilized, and which interventions best align with community priorities and preferences.
+Through these conversations with Latino/x residents and community, faith, business, and labor leaders, Public Health has learned more about the challenges to curbing the spread of COVID-19 and increasing vaccination rates in their communities.